 In simple terms, analogies let you compare one thing with another, while metaphors are a figure of speech and anecdotes are short, interesting stories.

 While they often won't explain all there is to know, they will open the door to a much bigger conversation and help make your message clear, memorable and quotable.

 Consider how the analogy below, from an article in The Age and The Sydney Morning Herald, takes a complex idea and makes it easy to understand for the reader by using word pictures.

 In this example, Geoff Gwilym, executive director at the Victorian Automobile Chamber of Commerce, used the onion analogy to explain how people might use electric cars in the future.
 Of course, the core of the onion is Melbourne's CBD while each ring represents the outer suburbs.

-The right analogy or anecdote, told the right way, can work like a charm.
+As you can see, the right analogy or anecdote, told the right way, can work like a charm.
 They’re also irresistible to reporters, which means you’re more likely to be quoted.